afazio1/portfolio-v2/src/content/blog/php-to-js-migration.md

 ```

 ## Both languages are bad?
 No, not necessarily.
 They were just made for slightly different purposes.
-PHP is written in C, which is why it may assume developers responsibly use `require()` and give them access to pointers for pass by reference purposes.
+PHP is written in C, which is why it may assume developers responsibly use `require()`.
 JavaScript is a high-level scripting language, which, by definition, should abstract most of these concepts.
 All in all, I found that translating code from one programming language to another was one of the most eye-opening experiences for me as a developer.